negrel/nwotable/README.md

 ![screenshot](./resources/home.jpg)

-## ⭐️ Show Your Support
+## :stars: Show Your Support
-Please give a ⭐️ if this project helped you!
+Please give a :star: if this project helped you!

 ## Contributing
 If you want to contribute to Nwotable to add a feature or improve the code contact me: [alexnegrel13@gmail.com](mailto:alexnegrel13@gmail.com) or make a pull request.